Barnsley Early Start and Family Services

 Are you thinking about a career working as a childminder?
 It’s a challenging but truly rewarding and varied job.
 No two days are the same, and you're sure to change a life.

 As a childminder, you'll play a vital role in a child’s life.
-You'll inspire, teach and care for them, helping them to flourish and grow.
+You'll inspire, teach and care for them, and you'll help them to flourish and grow.

 More and more parents are looking for good quality childcare.
 They need care that meets the needs of their busy lifestyles and differing work patterns.